 To top it off, she covers it, sometimes, with a decorative white velvet cloak over the ensemble.
 This is clasped with a carved ivory medallion and decorated with blue floral motives.
 Her hair is styled in loose ringlets that are held back by a light blue headband decorated with a diamond pattern.

 And, as far as design influences go, these are pretty clear.
-The crop top plus skirt combo is pretty straightforward lifted from late 90's, early 2000's fashion and their midriff obsession.
+The crop top plus skirt combo is pretty straightforward lifted from the late '90s, early 2000's fashion and their midriff obsession.
 And there is also some 1970's Cher flair thrown in there as well.

 As for the cloak, it is pretty obvious that they took inspiration from the 19th century Art Noveau for the patterns and decorations.

 Finally, for the hair, they mainly did their own alien version of the classical Brigitte Bardot look that got repurposed and appropriated by fashionistas during the 2000's.